-98. The appellant further contended that it is relevant to first determine whether a particular activity of the appellant is covered within the scope of clause (a), (b) or (c) of Section 7(1) of the CGST Act as the Clause (d)only provide to treat said activity as either supply of goods or as the case may be supply of services.
-The appellant has made this submission with reference to the provisions of scope of supply, the appellant submitted that the clause (a), (b) and (c) of section 7 of CGST Act define the scope of supply, whereas, clause (d) classifies certain activities specified in Schedule II as supply of goods or supply of services.
+70. The appellant further contended that it is relevant to first determine whether a particular activity of the appellant is covered within the scope of clause (a), (b) or (c) of Section 7(1) of the CGST Act as the clause (d) only provides to treat said activity as either supply of goods or as the case may be supply of services.
+The appellant has made this submission with reference to the provisions of scope of supply.
+The appellant has submitted that the clause (a), (b) and (c) of section 7 of the CGST Act defines the scope of supply, whereas, clause (d) classifies certain activities specified in Schedule II as supply of goods or supply of services.
 The said section is reproduced herein below: